AgPipeline/Organization-info/README.md

 All code in repositories must have Continuous Integration (CI) enabled.
 Other repositories can also have CI enabled if it makes sense for them.
 The CI steps need to perform code conformance tests (such as passing `pylint`), unit tests, build tests, and functional tests.
-It's desireable that these tests are performed on the final product(s) of the repo; against newly built docker images for exanple.
+It's desirable that these tests are performed on the final product(s) of the repo; against newly built docker images for example.